anfoss/PCprophet/README.md

 ### Installing

-We recommend using [anaconda](https://www.anaconda.com) as it contains the majority of the required packages for PCprophet, while igraph needs to be installed separately [here](https://igraph.org/python/).
+We recommend using [anaconda](https://www.anaconda.com) as it contains the majority of the required packages for PCprophet.

 #### Command line version